Angelo Bertelli

-Angelo Bortolo Bertelli (June 18, 1921 – June 26, 1999) was an American football quarterback who played in the All-America Football Conference (AAFC).
+Angelo Bortolo Bertelli (June 18, 1921 – June 26, 1999) was an American football quarterback.
 He played college football for the Notre Dame Fighting Irish, where he won the Heisman Trophy in 1943.
+He played professionally in the All-America Football Conference (AAFC).

 Early life

 Bertelli was born in West Springfield, Massachusetts, on June 18, 1921, to Italian immigrant parents.
 At Cathedral High School in Springfield, he won all-state honors in football, baseball, and hockey, and was senior class president.

 College career

 When Bertelli entered Notre Dame in 1940, he was 6 feet 1 inch and 173 pounds, a skinny but highly regarded tailback in the single-wing formation used by most college teams.
 When Coach Elmer Layden left to become commissioner of the National Football League, Notre Dame's new coach Frank Leahy immediately noticed Bertelli's passing talents.

 As a sophomore, Bertelli, still a single-wing tailback, led the nation with a 56.9 percent passing average, completing 70 of 123 attempts.
 In 1942, Leahy switched to a modified T formation, in which Bertelli would play under the center and take every snap.
 As he told his budding star, "Bert, you're the finest passer and the worst runner I've ever coached."
 That summer, preparing for his new role, Bertelli said he took "a thousand snaps...maybe a million."
 Bertelli and the T-formation were an immediate success.
 He passed for 1,039 yards and 10 touchdowns.
 Celebrated sportswriter Grantland Rice referenced Bertelli as "the T-formation magician."

 During his senior year in 1943, the Marine Corps activated Bertelli after six games of Notre Dame's 10-game season.
 In the six games Bertelli started in, he threw 36 passes, completing 25 with 10 touchdowns.
 Bertelli's six-game 1943 performance was enough to win the Heisman Trophy earning 648 votes; he was informed of his Heisman win while in boot camp at Parris Island.
 During Bertelli's three seasons, Notre Dame lost only three games.
 In 1943, Notre Dame won 43 to 5 on average.
+He also played defense and punted at Notre Dame.

 Bertelli's collegiate career earned him multiple awards.
 He was named to the 1942 and 1943 All-American teams.
 In the Heisman voting for America's outstanding college football player, Bertelli finished second in 1941 and sixth in 1942 before capturing the trophy in 1943.
 Though he was on active duty with the Marine Corps, the Boston Yanks selected Bertelli as their number one draft choice in 1944.
 Bertelli was inducted to the College Football Hall of Fame in 1972.